philbowles/H4AsyncTCP/README.md

 * Heap protection is not yet implemented, so you are recommended to stay within size / speed limits as much as possible.
 There is a problem *somewhere* in that once the users goes beyond the "window size", certain combinations of TX / RX size, nagle on/off, network speed? cause some packets not to get ACKed by the remote server.

-Hence until this is solved, one cannot safely determine the "max safe packet size" :( required for the heap protection mechanism. *[ I currently suspect LwIP - any help in this area would be most welcome! (and will almost certainly turn out to be H4 code of course... )]*
+Hence until this is solved, one cannot safely determine the "max safe packet size" required for the heap protection mechanism. *[ I currently suspect LwIP - any help in this area would be most welcome! (and will almost certainly turn out to be H4 code of course... )]*

-Until then, try to keep packets smaller than a SND_BUF on TX and WND on RX when sent slowly, with these values scaled back proprtionately if sent in rapid bursts.
-Ideally the cpmbination of size / speed should stay within the known "safe effective kB/s" - which has been determined during testing, (but is almost certain to differ on *your* network)
+Until then, try to keep packets smaller than a SND_BUF on TX and WND on RX when sent slowly, with these values scaled back proportionately if sent in rapid bursts.
+Ideally the combination of size / speed should stay within the known "safe effective kB/s" - which has been determined during testing (but is almost certain to differ on *your* network)

 | Platform | TCP_MSS | TCP_SND_BUF | TCP_WND | Safe kBpsEff |
 | :--- | ---: | ---: | ---: | ---: |